DUNE/dune_plot_style/guidelines.md

   (If this is not possible, distributing the .C macro version of the plot alongside it can suffice in a pinch.)
 - Prefer embedding relevant information in plot axes or annotations inside the figure itself, rather than using plot titles (above the top of the figure).
 The latter are often overlooked.
-- Ensure all numbers shown have only a reasonable number of significant figures.
+- Ensure all numbers shown have only a reasonable number of significant figures given the statistical precision.
   Prefer readability over extra information.
 - Avoid large empty regions in plots.
 (Rescale axes as necessary.)